Skip to main content

 Rhys Davies

-Rhys regularly speaks at, and chairs, events at the United Nations Human Rights Council in Geneva and the House of Commons on matters of international law.
+Rhys has significant experience of in-country legal advice and assistance, most recently in the West Bank, and a specific interest in the Middle East.
+He is a member of the List of Counsel for the International Criminal Court, the Kosovo Specialist Chambers, and the Special Tribunal for Lebanon.
+He regularly speaks at, and chairs, events at the United Nations Human Rights Council in Geneva and at the House of Commons on matters of international law.

-He is the author of numerous articles concerning justice in the Middle East and is in demand as a commentator on international human rights.
-Rhys often comments for Al-Jazeera Television, and has written for the Times, Guardian and Independent newspapers.
+Rhys is the author of numerous articles on INTERPOL Red Notice practice and on justice in the Middle East, and is in demand as a commentator on international human rights.
+He provides legal commentary to national and international media including The Times, the Guardian, the Independent, the Financial Times, CBS 60 Minutes, Sky News, City AM and Al Jazeera.

-Rhys is recommended as a leading individual in the Legal 500 guide.
-Rhys practices from Temple Garden Chambers in London and The Hague.
+Rhys is recommended as a leading individual in The Legal 500.
+He practises from Temple Garden Chambers in London and The Hague.

 "A standout international lawyer," Rhys Davies "is the go to barrister for submissions to the United Nations in complex cases."